dunamismax/Python-Hypermedia/scripts/project_setup/README.md

 This script is a self-sufficient, non-interactive tool that automates the setup process for every project in this monorepo.

+## Project Setup

+This script is a comprehensive and idempotent tool that automates the complete setup process for every project in this monorepo.
+It can and should be run whenever you need to sync your development environment.

 ## What it Does

 When run, the script will automatically: